School: St. Vincent de Paul Seminary

 What do you look forward to about being a priest?

 The priesthood is very attractive to me for a few reasons.
 The first reason is for the sacraments.
 The Eucharist and confession played integral parts in my faith life and discernment, and I am eager to serve the faithful in these two ways specifically.
 The second reason is to be a living example of discipleship.
 For better or worse, priests are looked at with a higher standard.
 This is good to hold men of God to a higher standard, but it hurts more when we see them fail which we have seen too much of.
-I look forward to living as an example of faith, hope, and charity for all those that I come in contact with.
+I look forward to living as an example of faith, hope, and charity for all those that I encounter.
 To be able to show them that a life with Christ is joyful, contagious, and fulfilling.
-I know I will fail in this second desire of mine, but that is why it comes second.
-My first hope is that I will be a man centered on the sacraments.
-Everything else comes forth from that.

 What advice do you have for other guys thinking about the priesthood?